manojkulkarni30/Xamarin-Android-Autocomplete/README.md

-# Xamarin-Android-Autocomplete
+# Xamarin Android: Autocomplete
-A simple app how to create a text entry widget that provides auto-complete suggestions.
+A simple app that demonstrate how to create a text entry widget that provides auto-complete suggestions.

 # Snapshot